strets123/frictionless-pres/PITCHME.md

 :confused: HR, Marketing etc
 ---

-# Enterprise architecture didn't just go away because we invented the data science buzzword.
-If we like to say data is
+* Enterprise architecture didn't just go away because we invented the data science buzzword.
-# everywhere let's help all the stakholders...
+* If we like to say data is everywhere let's help all the stakholders...

 ---
 # OK, enough chat, let's build an end-to-end tool using frictionless data

+---
+# Imaginary Brief

+Create an app to allow museum curators to add additional tags to a public museum dataset.

+* Download data and images
+* Do some preprocessing
+* Run some deep learning over them
+* Present the results in a ui allowing update of tags
+* Save the updates
+* Make the updates available again in a standardised format

+---

+# Which of the frictionless data tools and standards are we going to use?

+* Datapackages-pipelines - declarative flow control
+* Tableschema-py - to infer the schema and validate new data
+* Tabulator - a common interface for import and export
+* Standards - datapackages and json table schema
+* Other interoperable tools along the way

+---

+# OK, let's get started...

+---

+# Download data and images

 ---